 If your file fails the Data Integrity Check in Sage Peachtree

-If your file fails the Data Integrity check (Maintenance > Data Integrity Check) you might experience several issues during the conversion.
-Including but not limited to:
+If your file fails the Data Integrity check (Help > Support Utilities > Integrity Check), you might experience several issues during the conversion. including but not limited to:

 - Balances on zCustomer or zVendor